 There is a great deal of confusion about Medicare and Medicaid.
 Medicare is the federally funded and state administered health insurance program primarily designed for older individuals (i.e. those over age 65).
 There are some limited long term care benefits that can be available under Medicare.
 In general, if you are enrolled in the traditional Medicare plan, and you’ve been hospitalized for at least three days, and then you are admitted into a skilled nursing facility (often for rehabilitation or skilled nursing care), Medicare can pay for up to 100 days.

-If you qualify, traditional Medicare may pay the full cost of the nursing home stay for the first 20 days and can continue to pay the cost of the nursing home stay for the next 80 days, but with a deductible that is more than $170.00 per day.
+If you qualify, traditional Medicare may pay the full cost of the nursing home stay for the first 20 days and can continue to pay the cost of the nursing home stay for the next 80 days, but with a deductible that is $194.50 per day.
 Some Medicare supplement insurance policies will pay the cost of that deductible.
 In order to qualify for this 100 days of coverage, however, the nursing home resident must be receiving daily “skilled care” and generally must continue to “improve”.
 While it’s never possible to predict at the outset how long Medicare will cover the rehabilitation, from our experience, it usually falls far short of the 100 day maximum.
 Even if Medicare does cover the 100 day period, what then?
 What happens after the 100 days of coverage have been used?
 At that point, in either case you’re back to one of the other alternatives...long term care insurance, paying the bills with your own assets, or qualifying for Medicaid.

 What is Medicaid?